What Will Mitsubishi Ductless/Mini-Splits Add For Me?

 5 REASONS TO CHOOSE DUCTLESS MINI-SPLIT HEATING AND COOLING SYSTEMS

-Most people have heard of mini-split heat pumps and ductless mini-split heating and cooling systems.
-You may have seen the small, indoor devices installed high on walls in homes, restaurants or office buildings.
-But what do you really know about mini-split systems?
+Most people are familiar with mini-split heat pumps and mini-split ductless heating and cooling systems.
+You may have seen the little interior gadgets mounted high on the walls of houses, restaurants, and offices.
+But what is your true understanding of mini-split systems?

 5. Ductless Air Conditioning Lowers Your Carbon Footprint

-The small size of a ductless mini-split heat pump and its zoning capabilities allows for greater energy efficiency.
-Mini-split heating and air conditioning systems follow ENERGY STAR guidelines, which means they are far more energy efficient than the minimum standards set forth by the U.S. federal government.
-Improved efficiency saves money, of course, but it also helps reduce your total carbon output.
+The tiny size and zoning capabilities of a ductless mini-split heat pump provide improved energy efficiency.
+Mini-split heating and air conditioning systems adhere to ENERGY STAR rules, which means they are far more energy efficient than federal minimum standards.
+Enhanced efficiency saves money, but it also reduces your entire carbon footprint.

-Additionally, ductless mini-split systems take advantage of advances in chemistry to reduce effects on the environment.
-Ductless systems use a refrigerant called R410A, which is known for its zero- ozone depletion potential.
-This means the system will have less impact on the environment throughout its lifecycle.
+Additionally, ductless mini-split systems use improvements in chemistry to lessen their environmental impact.
+Ductless systems use the refrigerant R410A, which is renowned for having negligible ozone depletion potential.
+Consequently, the system will have a less environmental effect over its lifetime.

 HOW A DUCTLESS HEAT PUMP CAN SAVE YOU MONEY AND ENERGY?